 Special Circumstance: The FAFSA requires your previous year's income information.
 If your information changes significantly, you can appeal using the appropriate financial aid form: Student Loss of Job/Decrease of Income and/or Special Circumstance.
 Click here for the Office of Student Financial Assistance forms page.

 The FAFSA form is year specific so it must be submitted for each academic year that you would like to be considered for federal aid.
 An academic year at Loyola begins with the Fall term and continues through the end of the following Summer term.
-The FAFSA cannot be filed prior to January 1 each year.
-Therefore, if you want to be considered for federal aid beginning in the Fall 2007 term, you should file the 2007–2008 FAFSA as early as January 1, 2007.
+The FAFSA cannot be filed prior to October 1st of the preceeding year.
+Therefore, if you want to be considered for federal aid beginning in the Fall 2018 term, you should file the 2018-2019 FAFSA on or after October 1, 2017.
 Because the process takes several weeks, you are encouraged to file as early as possible.
 We recommend that you file your FAFSA by March 1 each year to ensure smooth processing.